How to Begin Studying for the LSAT

 Note: If you’re here and you’re starting from scratch, you actually have a huge leg up in that you don’t have to unlearn any bad techniques!
 I won’t single out any companies by name, but the 3rd party LSAT prep world is filled with inefficient and overly complicated strategies (one of the reasons there was so much demand for a site like this).
 Some of those methods even make my head spin, and I’ve scored multiple 180s (humblebrag or just brag?).

-Having the good fortune of finding us first means that you can be a purebred MasterLSAT Jedi.
+Having the good fortune of finding us first means that you can be a pure MasterLSAT Jedi.